EUDAT-Training/B2SHARE-Training/api/A_Setup_and_install.md

 This guide describes the necessary steps to make your machine ready for using Python and connecting to the B2SHARE service.

 ## Prerequisites
-You need a machine equipped with an internet connection and a recent version of the Python software package (version >= 2.7) and the Package Installer for Python (pip) which is installed with the newest versions of Python.
+You need a machine equipped with an internet connection and a recent version of the Python software package (version >= 3.4) and the Package Installer for Python (pip) which is installed with the newest versions of Python.
+If not, see below.

 Please make sure your system is up-to-date and has installed the latest security updates.